geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - A sudden roar and eruption of celebration from the people.
 - Spontaneous Celebration and Emotional Outpouring
   - The crowd's emotional response to an unknown event.
-  - The author's enthusiastic participation in the celebration.
+  - John's enthusiastic participation in the celebration.
   - Discovering that Iceland had won its first team Olympic medal in men's handball.
-  - Comparing the celebration to reactions in the author's home country.
+  - Comparing the celebration to reactions in John's home country.
 - Embracing Icelandic Culture
-  - The author's change of perspective after the celebration.
+  - John's change of perspective after the celebration.
   - A visit to a museum and exploration of Iceland's history.
   - Highlighting the country's unique qualities and natural wonders.
   - Humorous experience with a tour guide in adverse weather conditions.